AnitaOwen/Cookie-Shop-inventory-web-project/README.md

 <img src="screenshots/create-cookie-form-large.png" height="150" alt="Screenshot of the create cookies form.">
 <img src="screenshots/create-cookie-form-small.png" height="125" alt="Screenshot of the create cookies form.">

-> Located at the top of the page for browsers less than 880px.
+> Located at the top of the screen for browsers less than 880px.